 Changes in the climate of eastern Australia have occurred over the past two decades including increasing temperatures and heat waves, and declining rainfall in south eastern Australia, requiring a re-evaluation of livestock production systems.
-With funding from Meat & Livestock Australia's Donor Company, University of Melbourne, UTAS and CSIRO, the NEXUS project will run from March 2020 – June 2023.
-It is a multi-party program of collaboration across the Livestock Productivity Partnership, University of Melbourne, University of Southern Queensland and University of New England, exploring the connections between profitability, productivity, greenhouse gas mitigation, carbon sequestration and consumer perceptions of livestock businesses in an increasingly variable climate.
+The NEXUS project will explore the connections between profitability, productivity, greenhouse gas mitigation, carbon sequestration and consumer perceptions of livestock businesses in an increasingly variable climate.
+With funding from Meat & Livestock Australia's Donor Company, University of Melbourne, University of Tasmania and CSIRO, the NEXUS project will run from March 2020 – June 2023.
+It is a multi-party program of collaboration across the Livestock Productivity Partnership, including the funding organisations, University of Southern Queensland and University of New England.

 Integrated assessments of seven farm case studies from Tasmania to north Queensland will be conducted to identify systems adaptations that are profitable, environmentally sustainable and targeted towards future market opportunities.
 A reference group in each region made up of local farmers and consultants will guide the research teams to ensure that the systems and adaptation options examined are relevant and findings are robust.

 The research team lead by Dr Brendan Cullen consists of farm system scientists, modellers, economists and social scientists:

 |Name and institution||Role|

 |Dr Brendan Cullen (UM)||Project leader, farm systems modelling in Vic, NSW.|

 |Dr Alexandria Sinnett (UM)||Leader Farm system economics|